unixunion/py-solace-provision/README.md

       setPercent: 60
     #  setValue: 0

-When using `--save`, these incompatible attributes are null valued, and are removed when writing to disk.
+When using `--save`, these most of these incompatible attributes are null valued, and are removed when writing the yaml to disk.

-You also cannot mix authentication mechanisms, like password and certificate.
-Choose one.
+Other examples of incomatible types are authentication mechanisms, like password and certificate cannot both be used at the same time.

     replicationBridgeAuthenticationBasicClientUsername: ""
     replicationBridgeAuthenticationBasicPassword: ""